Rahn20/spark-program/README.md

 docker run -it ranim04/spark-program:beta
 ```

-You can run the main or simulation program connected to the API, but you need to run the backend before running this program.
-This program is a part of a large system.
+You can run the main or simulation program connected to the API, but you need to run the backend before running the program.
+This program is part of a large system.
 You can find all subsystems along with ***docker-compose.yml*** in this [repository](https://github.com/sumca252/spark).

 ```
 # User mode